 Whilst Durham Kenya’s story began with the growth of Durham International Schools, we have also grown in our own right.
 When Durham Kenya was first announced, we targeted an age range of 3 to 6 years old, which quickly grew to 2 to 6 years old following feedback from many interested parents.

 After one term, we further announced the addition of Year 2.
-This was a natural extension, following the structure of our sister school in the UK and allowing students to complete Key Stage 1, a two-year programme set out in the English National Curriculum, within our pre-prep facility.
+This was a natural extension, following the structure of our sister school in the UK and allowing students to complete Key Stage 1, a two-year program set out in the English National Curriculum, within our pre-prep facility.

 “We are truly excited to grow with our students as they enter Year 2! ” said Ms Small.
 “Our active learning approach makes learning fun at this critical age, as students’ academic focus deepens, and we are thrilled to be able to offer continuity throughout Key Stage 1.”